-Instead of using your credit history or income, your suitability for this loan is determined by property value.
+Instead of using your credit history or income, your suitability for this loan is determined by the property value.
 This gives people with difficult credit records or income issues a good chance of being accepted.

 This structure can be helpful to homeowners who want to use the loan entirely for the purchase of their new property.
 It also helps relieve the financial strain on those already keeping up payments for a residential mortgage.
 Be aware that if you choose this route, your total will include the interest of the loan.

 If you are a non-regulated investor borrower, you can also choose this option.
-This can relieve the pressure on cash flow throughout the project, as you avoid monthly interest rates.
+This can relieve the pressure on immediate cash flow throughout the project, as you avoid monthly interest rates.